Punktum-dk/epp-service-specification/README.md

 ## Implementation Requirements

-This section outlines the overall requirements in regard to implementing an EPP client to work with the DK Hostmaster EPP service.
+This section outlines the overall requirements in regard to implementing an EPP client to work with the Punktum dk EPP service.

 <a id="client-transaction-id-cltrid"></a>